There are dozens of reasons why healthcare professionals should use Twitter for career purposes, but here are the only three you need to know:

 It should be noted to always be cautious when interacting with patients on Twitter.
 A majority of the risks healthcare professionals mention as their reasoning for not using social media revolve around the negative fallout of breaking patient confidentiality rules.
 Fortunately, avoiding such is easily obtainable with some common sense.

-2.)
-To Educate
+2. To Educate

 Twitter has become the go-to outlet for many doctors to share their information with the public.
 Many people like to refer to Twitter as a “mini-blog” platform due to its 140-character restriction per tweet.
 While this does create certain limitations, considering it a “mini-blog” does not do justice to Twitter as a whole.
-Yes, it is more difficult to post highly valuable information while staying under the character restrictions, but it is far from impossible.
+Yes, it is more difficult to post highly valuable information while staying under character restrictions, but it is far from impossible.
 There are also many other ways to pass along useful knowledge to your followers by sharing and linking to other content not located directly on Twitter.
 I would suggest creating a separate blog that you can use in collaboration with your Twitter account.

 Twitter makes sharing material with others easier than ever before.
 This includes content created by you and content created by others.
 Many people use Twitter solely to pass along information they find to be helpful to their followers.
 Read a particular article that you found helpful?
-Send a quick tweet about it, include the link, and share it with your followers!
+Send a quick tweet about it, including the link, and share it with your followers!
 Know of a worthwhile healthcare event about to take place?
 Let your followers know about it!
 If you do have a blog (which I suggest you do), use it in collaboration with your Twitter account by tweeting the link to your recent blog post to increase your audience!
 As Anne Marie Cunningham, a highly respected GP and Clinical Lecturer, says, “If your mission is to spread the word, then you should be using Twitter.”

 As a healthcare professional, you have willingly accepted the extraordinary responsibilities that come with the job description.
 Whatever your specific title may be, you are in the business of making the world a better place by ensuring the health and safety of its people.
 This is typically done in a reactive manner by fixing a problem that has already occurred.
 With that being said, it’s also essential to take a proactive approach by consistently educating the public in hopes of preventing these problems from occurring in the first place.
 Twitter’s extensive network and intuitive features make this easier than ever.

-3.)
-To Learn
+3. To Learn

 I’ve said before that healthcare professionals must be perennial learners by default in order to keep up with constant advances in the industry.
-In retrospect, the same reasons that Twitter is a great resource for you to educate others also makes it a great resource for you to educate yourself.
+In retrospect, the same reasons that Twitter is a great resource for you to educate others also make it a great resource for you to educate yourself.

 As usual, always be certain that what you are reading on the Internet comes from a credible source.
 One of Twitter’s key features is the ability for users to type and post a tweet for the world to see in a matter of seconds.
 The downside is that this makes it virtually impossible for Twitter to check the validity of what is being posted.
 This, along with the general nature of social media’s “post whatever you want, whenever you want” demeanor only amplifies the need for you to check the validity of what you are reading.
 This issue can also be greatly reduced by following the right people, but not entirely diminished.
-There will be a fair share of futile tweets that won’t offer you much – nothing you can do about that.
+There will be a fair share of futile tweets that won’t offer you much – there's nothing you can do about that.
 Regardless, the constructive information you can gain from valuable tweets substantially outweighs the inevitability of futile tweets.

-It’s no fluke that Twitter is quickly becoming the place healthcare professionals go for networking, breaking news and medical advice.
+It’s no fluke that Twitter is quickly becoming the place healthcare professionals go for networking, breaking news, and medical advice.
 There are plenty of specific reasons you should be using Twitter, as Phil Baumann notes in this fantastic piece.
 Still, most funnel into one of the simplified categories listed above.
 And it’s those three reasons – to connect, to educate, and to learn – why healthcare professionals should use Twitter.

 Speaking of online platforms for medical professionals - eMedCert offers online certification education for medical professionals.
 Start your online course today!
 Learn more on our website or send us a message.